kingsdigitallab/kdl/frontend/src/slides/2024-lisbon-dariah.md

 ![SDLC increments](/assets/images/slides/sdlc-increments.jpg)

-- Deliverables and high level requiremenmt (pre-project phase) are reviewed and divided into increments
+- Deliverables and high level requiremenmt (pre-project phase) reviewed and divided into increments
-- At at the end of each increment, we decide which requirements we'll focus on in the next one
+- At at the end of each increment, what to focus next is decided

 {% endslide %}